GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

     > If you haven't used Maven before check out this [5 minute quickstart](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)

-### Set up your Cloud Project
+### Set up your Google Cloud Platform project

-1. Create a project in the [Google Cloud Platform Console](https://console.cloud.google.com/).
+1. Create a project in the [GCP Console](https://console.cloud.google.com/).
 1. Enable billing for your project.
 1. Install the **[Google Cloud SDK](https://cloud.google.com/sdk/)** if you do not already have it.
 Make sure you